 Acupuncture is well known for its ability to effectively treat chronic pain.
-In a small study, women suffering from vulvodynia reported a significant reduction in pain with acupuncture and moxibustion.
+In a small study, women* suffering from vulvodynia reported a significant reduction in pain with acupuncture and moxibustion.
 When treating vulvodynia with acupuncture, it is important to create a treatment plan that is tailored to each person’s pain presentation.
-For example, warmth can help some women, but not others.
-The way vular pain manifests can be different from case to case.
-An acupuncturist considers this information and gathers information about how the patient’s body is functioning as a whole in order to design a successful treatment plan. [pq]Different acupuncture points and herbs will be prescribed based on how the patient experiences pain and the overall state of health.[/pq]
+For example, warmth can help some people, but not others.
+The way vulvar pain manifests can be different from case to case.
+An acupuncturist considers this information and gathers information about how the patient’s body is functioning as a whole in order to design a successful treatment plan.

 If you are working with a doctor to address vulvar pain, adding acupuncture to your current medical treatment plan may improve your results.
 In my clinical practice, I find that acupuncture enhances western medical treatments very well for this condition.
 I’m currently investigating the effects of combining acupuncture with a common topical cream for vulvar pain.
 Stay tuned for the results!

-Lee Hullender Rubin is an Doctor of Acupuncture and Oriental Medicine and licensed acupuncturist, as well as a friend of the YinOva Center.
-With more than 12 years as an acupuncturist, and more than 5 years integrated into an IVF clinic, she is dedicated to women’s reproductive health and well-being.
+Lee Hullender Rubin is a Doctor of Acupuncture and Oriental Medicine and licensed acupuncturist, as well as a friend of the Yinova Center.
+With more than 12 years as an acupuncturist and more than 5 years integrated into an IVF clinic, she is dedicated to women’s reproductive health and well-being.
 To read more articles and learn more about her practice in Portland, Oregon, visit her website here.